underlost/UnderTasker/README.md

 *  Run ‘**npm install -g grunt-cli**’ if you do not yet have the grunt CLI installed.
 *  Run ‘**npm install**’ for remaining dependencies (list located in _packages.json_.
 This might take a little while.
-*  By default, your static assets will be called under-runner.extension (under-tasker.css, under-tasker.js, etc).
+*  By default, your static assets will be called under-tasker.extension (under-tasker.css, under-tasker.js, etc).
 Rename the slug field in _package.json_ to whatever you want your static assets to be named.
 *  If you plan on using Undertasker for deploying a static site, you will want to install Jekyll.
 *  If you plan on deploying the site with git, make sure you specify the .git url in _package.json._